bhatti/PlexRBACJS/README.md

 This layer proivdes evaluation engine for supporting instance based security.

-### Service Layer

-This layer defines SecurityService for managing principals, roles, and realms.

-### REST API Layer
+### REST API Service Layer

 This layer defines REST services such as:

 	* RealmService – this service provides REST APIs for accessing Realms.
 	* PrincipalService – this service provides REST APIs for accessing Principals.
 	* RoleService – this service provides REST APIs for accessing Roles.
+	* ClaimService – this service provides REST APIs for accessing Claims.
 	* SecurityService – this service provides REST APIs for authorizing claims.